datalayer-examples/jupyterlab-extensions-example/README.md

 The audience of this repository is JupyterLab extension developers and is a complement (not a replacement) to these other resources:

-- The officiel [Read The Docs](https://jupyterlab.readthedocs.io/en/latest) documentation.
+- The official [Read The Docs](https://jupyterlab.readthedocs.io/en/latest) documentation.
 The complete reading of that documentation is a prerequisite before digging more into the content present here.
+A special attention should be given to the [Develop Extension](https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html) section.
 - The [extension examples](https://github.com/jupyterlab/extension-examples) repository.
 That repository contains many different extensions which cover each one specific feature, whereas this repository contains one extension that provides many features.

+An [Extension](https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html#overview-of-extensions) is composed of many [Plugins](https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html#plugins).
+A single extension like this can ship many plugins (application, mime renderes and theme plugins).

+A special care should be given to fully understand the difference between [Source Extensions](https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html#source-extensions) and [Source Extensions](https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html#source-extensions).

-Please also note the [examples folder](https://github.com/jupyterlab/jupyterlab/tree/master/examples) folder of the main JupyterLab repository contains other ways to use the JupyterLab packages, which are not the extensions we are adressing in this repository.
+Please also note the [examples folder](https://github.com/jupyterlab/jupyterlab/tree/master/examples) of the main JupyterLab repository contains other ways to use the JupyterLab packages, which are not the extensions we are adressing in this repository.
 We also do not address custom Lumino/JupyterLab `applications` are developed (examples of such custom `Application` be found in JupyterLab itself, Notebook 7, JupyerLite, JupyterLab Rise extension).
 To avoid dupclicate content, we try to sit in the top-right quadrant `HOW TO GUIDES`

 <img src="https://documentation.divio.com/_images/overview.png"/>